tarponjargon/js-simple-validations/README.md

 Example:

     <form action="/processform" method="POST" data-jsv-form="true">
-Then for each field you want to validate, add a data attribute specifying the validation type:
+It will apply validation to each field containing a data attribute that specifies the validation type(s):

     data-jsv-validators="[TYPE]"
 Example:

     <input type="text" name="firstname" data-jsv-validators="require" />
-Or multiple validators like:
+Or apply multiple types (in order) like:

     <input type="text" name="email" data-jsv-validators="require, email" />

-Which will be run in order.

 And that's it!